The Gateway (2021 film): Production

 The film was shot in Norfolk, Virginia in May 2019.

 Release

 The film was released in selected theaters and on video-on-demand on September 3, 2021 in the United States.

 Reception

-The review aggregator website Rotten Tomatoes surveyed 37 critics and, categorizing the reviews as positive or negative, assessed 19 as positive and 18 as negative for a 51 percent rating.
+The review aggregator website Rotten Tomatoes surveyed 37 critics and, categorizing the reviews as positive or negative, assessed 19 as positive and 18 as negative for a 51% rating.